dictation-toolbox/natlink/README.md

 * Install as per the instructions for end users, to get any python prequisites in.
-* Install [flit](https://pypi.org/project/flit/).
+* Install [flit](https://pypi.org/project/flit/) `pip install flit`.
 This is a python package build tool that is required for developer workflow.
 * Uninstall the packages you wish to develop.  i.e pip  if you want to work on natlink:
-	`pip uninstall natlinkpy natlink'   and answer yes to all the questions about removing files from your python scripts folder.
+	`pip uninstall natlinkpy natlink`   and answer yes to all the questions about removing files from your python scripts folder.
 * Build the Python packages.
 In the root folder of your natlink repository, run `build_package` in your shell.
 This creates the package.
 At this step, if you have any untracked files in your git repository, you will have to correct them with a `git add` command or adding those files to .gitignore.